Xhynk/redbrick-digital-core/readme.txt

 Make sure you've put a Review Engine URL into the *RBD Core* admin page!

 == Changelog ==
+= 1.0.1
+* The Review Engine Display shortcode has been radically improved.
+	* Bootstrap (Cutestrap) has been removed entirely.
+	* The Columns layout has been updated to CSS Grid.
+Flex Grid is built in as well (but not currently utilized)
+	* The Header has been changed to include a Review Breakdown.
+	* Read More now asynchronously loads the additional review content.
+	* The "Read More Reviews" button is now a "Load More Reviews" button that asynchronously loads reviews.
+* A new widget has been added that utilizes the Review Engine Display shortcode features.
+* The Review Slider widget has been radically improved.
+	* Animation has been smoothed by dropping reliance on jQuery, unslider, and range slider.
+	* Speed options now have a number in seconds instead of a range slider percent.
+* The Social Proof Widget has been radically improved.
+	* No more themes.
+	* The Aggregate Score and Review Totals now speak for themselves without being verbose.
+* General Improvements.
+	* We use SVG icons in place of alt-code text based stars.
+	* There's no longer dependence on any jQuery plugins, or even jQuery itself.
+	* Removed dependence on Bootstrap.
+	* Increase animation smoothness.
+	* Utilize Ajax/XHR requests to load Review Engine API data asynchronously.

 = 0.9.6.2 =
 * Verification kept failing for some reason.
 That has been temporarily disabled.